 If significant industrial contributions of $BOD_5$ are discharged to your municipal treatment lagoons, you should use Equation 10.3.
 Alternatively, you can adjust the population served in Equation 10.4 to account for the industrial contribution.
-The industrial-equivalent population is calculated based on the total $BOD_5$ discharged by industry to the municipal treatment system, expressed in kg of total $BOD_5$ per day divided by the $BOD_5$ population equivalent of 0.090 kg $BOD_5$ /person/day.
+This is done using a factor that accounts for industrial and commercial wastewater discharge ( $F{ind-com}$ ).
+The $F{ind-com}$ factor is 1.25.
+If your facility does not treat wastewater from industrial or commercial sources, ignore this term in equation 10.4.